 Diabetescauses damage to nerves and blood vessels from poor long-term blood sugar control.
 ED can also be linked to conditions common in men with diabetes, such as high blood pressure and heart disease.
 ED might occur earlier in men with diabetes than in men without the disease, so treatment is vital to controlling these effects.
 (15)

 High blood pressureis a major cause of ED.
 Highblood pressurekeeps the arteries that carry blood into the penis from dilating the way they're supposed to.
 It also makes the smooth muscle in the penis lose its ability to relax.
 As a result, not enough blood flows into the penis to make it erect.
 As already covered, drugs used to treat high blood pressure, such as beta-blockers and diuretics, can also trigger ED issues.
 (16)

 Acupuncture can be a helpful tool because it reduces stress, increases blood flow, and increases serotonin levels for better sleep.
 Plus, acupuncture treatment can increase nerve sensation, unblock energy, and restore proper blood flow to the sexual organs.
 (17)

 Nature has provided some impressive compounds to help remove toxins that are hindering healthy body function.
-Carbon-based binders, which consist of select extracts of humic and fulvic acid, can help bind onto toxins like glyphosate and pull them out of your body.
-Plus, these natural compounds can also help nourish the gut in the process.
-(18, 19, 20)
+Binders can help bind onto toxins like glyphosate and pull them out of your body.
+Plus, they provide additional benefits.
+(18,19,20)

 No matter the reason for ED, some exercises can help.
 Pelvic and Kegel exercises can improve the strength of your pelvic floor and increase blood flow to the genitals.
 Ask your healthcare practitioner for specific exercises that are safe and effective.
 (21)